jsvine/pdfplumber/README.md

 Sometimes PDF files can contain forms that include inputs that people can fill out and save.
 While values in form fields appear like other text in a PDF file, form data is handled differently.
 If you want the gory details, see page 671 of this [specification](https://opensource.adobe.com/dc-acrobat-sdk-docs/pdfstandards/pdfreference1.7old.pdf).

-`pdfplumber` doesn't have an interface for working with form data, but you can access it using `pdfplumber`'s wrappers around `pdfminer`.
+`pdfplumber` doesn't have an interface for working with form data, but you can access it using `pdfplumber`'s wrappers around `PLAYA-PDF`.

 For example, this snippet will retrieve form field names and values and store them in a dictionary.